 If you are reading this, you are probably on a mobile device right now.

-And I don’t blame you – mobile has completely taken over the world of SEO management in 2016.
+And I don’t blame you – mobile has completely taken over the world of SEO for law firms in 2016.
 You see mobile devices everywhere… in the hands of customer’s in line at Starbucks, in the bathroom and even where they are not supposed to be (I am looking at you lady driving a Blue Range Rover down State Street in Santa Barbara who almost plowed me over while checking her Instagram feed).

 In fact, 60% of all Internet traffic is now mobile so if your Internet marketing in 2016 is not based around mobile devices you are behind the 8 ball.